 The reply then addresses two related realities: 1) the New Deal idea that all workers deserve economic security, safe working conditions, and a fair say over the terms and conditions of their employment remains sound; and 2) but that idea cannot be realized unless it is backed by legal force in the institutions of law that govern a now global economy.
 Put simply, the original vision of FDR calling for a global New Deal must be implemented if American workers and their international brethren are to receive fair treatment.

-Strine, Leo E. Jr., "Development on a Cracked Foundation: How the Incomplete Nature of New Deal Labor Reform Presaged its Ultimate Decline" (2019).
-Faculty Scholarship at Penn Law.
+Strine, Leo E. Jr., "Development on a Cracked Foundation: How the Incomplete Nature of New Deal Labor Reform Presaged its Ultimate Decline" (2020).
+Faculty Scholarship.
 2112.

 Administrative Law Commons, American Politics Commons, Economic Policy Commons, Labor and Employment Law Commons, Law and Economics Commons, Law and Politics Commons, Law and Society Commons, Policy Design, Analysis, and Evaluation Commons, Political Theory Commons, Public Law and Legal Theory Commons, Public Policy Commons